Academic Engagement Working Group

 The Communications and Outreach Working Group recommends strategies, policies, and procedures to ensure that events align with and fully support the University Libraries’ mission, vision, and goals.
 The Working Group collaborates closely with Library faculty and staff to plan, promote, and execute cultural, scholarly and advancement events and programs in the Library.
 Also, the Working Group coordinates and oversees the Library’s full-range of publicity and communications strategies for consistent messaging and branding of its resources, services, and programs.

-Membership: Stacey Horath (chair), Laurel Scheinfeld (vice-chair), Vincent Clark, Janet Clarke, Shafeek Fazal, Chris Kretz, Claire Payne, Lisa Socci, and Meghan Sprabary.
+Membership: Stacey Horath (chair), Laurel Scheinfeld (vice-chair and social media lead), Vincent Clark, Janet Clarke, Shafeek Fazal, Chris Kretz, Chris Larsen, Claire Payne, Lisa Socci, Meghan Sprabary.

 Digital Humanities Working Group